richardanaya/view/README.md

 };
 ```

-This project really isn't framework specific, but it does have certain rules:
+This project isn't framework specific, but it does have a few rules:
 * you must specify an enum `View` that contains all views (this is so view containers can efficiently hold a variety of views)
-* views must have a function `fn construct(&mut self, children:Option<Vec<View>>)` implemented
+* views must have a function `fn construct(&mut self, children:Option<Vec<View>>)` implemented somehow
 * views must implement Default trait for property construction (e.g `Button(text:"click me".to_owned())` )
 * views must have a 'new' constructor function for simple construction (e.g `Button("click me")` )

-Here's a simple example to follow:
+Here's a basic example of implementing these rules, though they can be implemented in any way you choose.

 ```rust